 The receipt, discussion and follow-up of completed internal audit reports is a key driver of its activity in relation to the system of internal control.
 The Committee pays special attention to reviewing the annual financial statements on the Board's behalf and the external auditor's review and opinion on the accounts.
-There were no significant issues arising from the 2013/2014 accounts.
-It received the Auditor's opinion on the Quality Account 2014/2015.
+There

 The Committee reviewed and approved the Head of Internal Audit (South Coast Audit: from 1 January 2014, TIAA) Opinion.
-The Head of Internal Audit report concluded there was Reasonable Assurance as to the Trust's system of internal control.
+The Head of Internal Audit report concluded there was Significant Assurance as to the Trust's system of internal control.
 The committee received the Annual Management Letter, which is submitted to the Board.